My brother insists that 100+ bees drained his hummingbird feeder within minutes, and I say this is impossible. Anyone have an answer for this?

 Hummingbird feeders that cannot drip the sugary juice is what will keep the bees away, since the bees are there only because they are *able* to get the juice/nectar.
-When the bees cannot get any juice at all, they go somewhere else as there's then no reason for them to stay.
-Bees are only looking for a source of food, and when remove their source of food, and they leave, every time!

 The feeders that say they "Bee Guards", don't work.
 In fact, they're a joke!
 The juice/nectar still settles where the bees can get to it, as the little "guard" on the port hole is only covered, not

 where the juice drips.